Top Line Bus by NKE

 Fig.: NKE device with Topline Bus (NKE)

-Topline is NKE's proprietary serial network protocol used for the transmission of navigation data and other information on boats and works similarly to Raymarine's SeaTalk, with the only difference being that it uses significantly higher data rates.
+Topline is a proprietary serial network protocol from NKE that is used to transmit navigation data and other information on boats and works similarly to Raymarine's SeaTalk with the only difference being that significantly higher data rates are used.
 Technical data on the transmission protocol cannot be found publicly.
-Therefore, the technical data given can only be used with reservations.
-The data of the Topline bus is transmitted as compact binary data.
-Topline uses a single wire connection as the data line for serial data transmission, which means they are both sent and received bit by bit over a single wire.
-Implementation is extremely simple, since in addition to the data line, only two additional lines are required for the supply voltage.
-All devices are simply connected in parallel to the data bus.
+Therefore, the specified technical data can only be used with reservations.
+The topline bus data is transmitted as compact binary data.
+Topline uses a single-wire connection as the data line for serial data transmission, meaning that they are both sent and received bit by bit over a single line.
+Implementation is extremely simple because, in addition to the data line, only two additional lines are required for the supply voltage.
+All devices are simply connected to the data bus in parallel.

 Advantages of Topline: